Loading...

 Characteristics of the department

-The Institute of Human and Clinical Pharmacology (IHCP) was established on 1 September 2012.
-At present, the pedagogical activities of IHCP covered teaching of undergraduate compulsory subjects "Pharmacology" and "Clinical Pharmacology and Pharmacotherapy" for the students of pharmacy.
-In addition, several optional subjects as "Free radicals and antioxidants", "Phytopharmaceuticals", "Drugs applied during pregnancy and lactation" and “First aid” are also covered by IHCP.
-The IHCP is involved in preparation of diploma theses and rigorous theses for students of pharmacy.
-In co-operation with external scientific institutions, the main research topics of IHCP: 1) The pharmacological influence on the central regulation of food intake, and 2) The antitumor effect of substances isolated from natural sources, are currently performed.
+DPaT in the field of human and clinical pharmacology provides undergraduate compulsory subjects "Pharmacology" and "Clinical Pharmacology and Pharmacotherapy" for the students of pharmacy.
+In addition, several optional subjects as "Free radicals and antioxidants", "Phytopharmaceuticals", and "Drugs applied during pregnancy and lactation".
+DPaT propose topics for diploma theses for student of all study programs and rigorous theses for students of additional study of pharmacy.
+In co-operation with external scientific institutions, the main research topics of DPaT in the field of human pharmacology comprise: 1) The pharmacological influence on the central regulation of food intake, and 2) The antitumor effect of substances isolated from natural sources.